Dumplings may not be the fanciest food, but they are one of the most versatile and delicious foods you just have to try at least once.

 - Salad greens (we used flower petals picked from Alpe di Siusi)

 Related Reading: Käse Spätzle: German Mac and Cheese

 How to Make Dumplings:

-Step 3: Add milk , flour and eggs to the mixture.
+Add milk, flour and eggs to the mixture.
 Stir and leave for 10 minutes.
-Meanwhile boil a large pot of water.
+Meanwhile, boil a large pot of water.

-Step 7: (Optional, but highly recommended) Enjoy your dumplings in the stunning setting of Alpe di Siusi while being serenaded.
-Revitalize afterwards with a coffee from Italy’s first Coffee Sommelier or relax in a Hay bath which is an usual and interesting experience.
+(Optional, but highly recommended) Enjoy your dumplings in the stunning setting of Alpe di Siusi while being serenaded.
+Revitalize afterwards with a coffee from Italy’s first Coffee Sommelier or relax in a Hay bath which is an unusual and interesting experience.